generous-folks/react-course/exercise-7/src/__hints__/instructions.md

-# 6/ Sharing state and using HOC
+# 7/ User, a global state example

-Let's create the Cart module !
+Let's create the user module !